nwlambert/qutip-paper-v5-examples/README.md

 - qip_renderer.py: Basic example of new QuTiP-QIP circuit plotting functionality.
 Used to generate fig. 18.

-- qoc.py: Example of new optimal control methods from qutip-qoc.
+- qoc.py: Example of new optimal control methods from QuTiP-QOC.
 Used to generate Fig. 17.
+Note, see this issue if using QuTiP-QOC with Anaconda on a windows environment (https://github.com/qutip/qutip-qoc/issues/30)

-- qutipqip.py: A more involved example of how to use qutip-qip for quantum simulation.
+- qutipqip.py: A more involved example of how to use QuTiP-QIP for quantum simulation.
 Used to generate figs. 21-24.

 - smesolve.py: A basic example of how to use the stochastic master equation solver.
 Used to generate Fig. 9.

 - solver.py: A basic example of how to use the new solver interface.

 - /environment_examples/environment.py: A utility file for the new environment class interface.
-Replaced by latest official qutip release.
+Replaced by latest official QuTiP 5.1.0 release.

 - /environment_examples/heom_example.py: A basic example of how to use the new envirionment interface with the HEOM solver.
 Used to generate Fig. 10 and 11.